Shire confirms in talks with AbbVie on takeover bid

-Shire, in a release, said it would provide a further update "when appropriate."
+Shire, in a release, did not provide any additional information about the meeting, saying it would provide a further update "when appropriate."
 It added there can be no certainty that any firm offer will be made nor as to the terms of any such offer.

-The meeting, between Shire Chief Executive Flemming Ornskov and AbbVie CEO Richard Gonzalez, took place Thursday in New York, according to a source familiar with the matter.

 AbbVie, which is based in suburban Chicago and makes top-selling arthritis drug Humira and other medicines, has offered $51 billion for Shire, hoping the deal would cut its tax bill and diversify its product line.